Skip to main content

 Prince Frederick Hall

 Prince Frederick Hall is a LEED Gold certified building that opened in fall 2014.
-Housing nearly 500 students, it has lower operating costs, higher water efficiency, optimized energy performance, and lower greenhouse gas emissions.
-Prince Frederick Hall is a 185,500 GSF residence hall housing 215 residential units with 464 beds, The building includes a satellite central utilities building including infrastructure for chilled water, heating water and domestic hot water.
-Green features include high efficiency fixtures that reduce water consumption 43% compared to a baseline, energy efficient building envelope infrastructure, and over 44,500 squarefeet of open space used for stormwater management and recreation.
+Housing nearly 500 students, it has lower operating costs made possible by high efficiency fixtures that reduce water consumption 43% compared to a baseline, smart control systems for heating and cooling, and a white reflective roof that reduces energy use.
+The site also features over 44,500 square feet of open space for stormwater management and recreation.

 Edward St. John Learning and Teaching Center